-After you take both the 6 and 63, the next test gets trickier.
+After you take the SIE and the Series 6 and Series 63, the next test gets trickier.
 It should be started soon after, as the laws are the same, and the material can be similar, the closer you take them, the easier they can be.

 The Series 65 is the Investment Adviser Representative Exam or the Fiduciary Exam.
 It allows the sales of managed accounts and fee-based management.
 For people who are primarily AGENTS, the Series 65 is the most important of the two.
 For people who are primarily MANAGERS, then the Series 26 is vastly more important.